Richa

-Richa (ऋच), also rendered rucha, refers to a shloka (couplet) or mantra, usually two to four sentences long, found in the Sanskrit religious scriptures, the Vedas.
+Richa (ऋच), also rendered rucha, refers to a mantra, usually one in line, found in the Sanskrit religious scriptures, the Vedas.
 It is a term used to refer to each verse of the Rigveda.

 Etymology

-The etymological origin of the richa is the Sanskrit word ruc (ऋच्), which means to praise.
-Richa, is therefore, one ruc after the other.
-Other meanings of ruc are splendour, worship, or a hymn.
+The etymological origin of the richa is the Sanskrit word Ṛc (ऋच्), which means to praise.
+Richa, is therefore, one ṛc after the other.
+Other meanings of ṛc are splendor, worship, or a hymn.
 Richa can also refer to a verbal composition of celestial sounds called shrutis; the Gayatri Mantra is a rucha as well.